Apr 30

 It will also uncover why the future belongs to operators who embrace the new and incoming, true ‘agentic’ AI – to help better-engaged teams to drive revenue performance, profitability and guest happiness.

-Ben Dixon, Co-founder & CTO, Sona
+Ben Dixon, Founder and CTO, Sona

 Hospitality is at the heart of our high streets, as drivers of local economies, local jobs and supporting our local communities.
 How are leading businesses continuing that tradition during a time of unprecedented cost and challenge?
 We hear from a panel of operators to share what opportunities they see for growth, how they’re driving the customer experience and keeping the high street relevant.